 - Build and leverage effective partnerships and respond to emergent needs with training and technical assistance to contribute to the growth of public health and epidemiologic capacity within the Great Plains Area.

-Purpose of Tribal Epidemiology Centers
+Tribal Epidemiology Centers

 GPTEC is just one of 12 partner Tribal Epidemiology Centers (TECs) funded by the Indian Health Service’s Division of Epidemiology and Disease Prevention to assist in improving the health of American Indians and Alaska Natives throughout the United States.
 For more information about the tribal epidemiology centers, please see our website here.